 If ever there was an event seemingly made for the cardstock cutout invitation, this is it.
 Use red and green colored cardstock, cut it into the shapes of sweaters, and then go to town on the embellishments.
 Before you decorate it, write the party details on one side, then flip it over and get to work on your creation.
 Glitter pens, crayons, glue sticks, and a variety of holiday-themed doo-dads from the scrapbooking aisle of the craft store are all you need to create a paper version of the ugly Christmas sweater.

 Ugly Sweater Decorations

 Hosting an ugly sweater party needs some theme-appropriate decorations, like:

 - When you make your cardstock invitations, make some extra cutouts to hang around the party space.
 One fun idea is to run a “clothesline” (hanging overhead of the party room or dining table) from which to hang your cardstock sweaters.

-- If you have the space, you could also take the clothesline idea to the life-sized level and hang real ugly Christmas sweaters from it.
-This could serve as a funny backdrop for a photo booth.
+- If you have space, you could also take the clothesline idea to the life-sized level and hang real ugly Christmas sweaters from it.
+This could serve as a fun backdrop for a photo booth.

 - Ugly sweaters also make fabulous covers for the backs of dining chairs.